konstellation-io/kdl-server/kg/src/pipe/README.md

 ```
 This will commit in dvc the current version of output data.

-After that you can store in an external storage:
+After that you can store in an external storage (You have to ask the project admins permission to commit to this storage):
 ```
 dvc push -r s3
 ```